wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 Only ignorance can be recognised, not *jnana*.
 Nor does a *jnani* claim to be something special.
 All those who proclaim their own greatness and uniqueness are not *jnani*s.
-They are mistakeing some unusual development for realisation.
+They are mistaking some unusual development for realisation.
 T he *jnani* shows no tendency to proclaim himself to be a *jnani*.
 He considers himself to be perfectly normal, true to his real nature.
 Proclaiming oneself to be an omnipotent, omniscient and omnipotent deity is a clear sign of ignorance.